 Welcome to Galactablog.

-The goal is that together we can create a wide array of breastfeeding resources that are accessible in many different capacities and to diverse populations worldwide.
-Through this, we can not only help each other in our professional development, but we can also form a community that will help benefit breastfeeding families across the globe.
+The goal is that together we can create a wide array of breastfeeding support and resources that are accessible in many different capacities and to diverse populations worldwide.
+Through this, we can not only help each other grow as professionals, we can also form a community that will help families across the globe obtain their breastfeeding goals.